 Eye and Baseline, are the best of the British graphic design magazines.
-Both quarterlies are (I say, rather) pricey, but are also available in Mason's periodical room.
+Both quarterlies are (I say, rather) expensive but are available in Mason's periodical room.
 While Eye is ostensibly similar to Print, it has a more international outlook, and both both UK magazines take more of an interest in vernacular design than their American counterparts.
 Baseline's focus is typography.